 When completing the SAE form, the PI will be asked to define the nature of the seriousness and causality (relatedness; see Table 2) of the event.
 In defining the causality, the PI must consider if any concomitant events or medications may have contributed to the event and, where this is so, these events or medications should be reported on the SAE form.
 It is not necessary to report concomitant events or medications which did not contribute to the event.
-As per Table 2 below, all events considered at the site to be 'possibly', 'probably', or 'definitely' related to the intervention will be reported by the C-STICH2 trial office as 'related'; all events considered at site to be 'unlikely' or 'unrelated' to the intervention will be reported by the C-STICH2 trials office as 'unrelated'.
-The same categorisation should be used when describing all AEs in the source data
+As per Table 4 below, all events considered at the site to be 'possibly', 'probably', or 'definitely' related to the intervention will be reported by the C-STICH2 trial office as 'related'; all events considered at site to be 'unlikely' or 'unrelated' to the intervention will be reported by the C-STICH2 trial office as 'nelated'; all events when describing all AEs in the source data

-Table 2: Categorisation of causality (relatedness) for AEs and SAEs
+Table 4: Categorisation of causality (relatedness) for AEs and SAEs